DraftKings Promo Code: Get $200 For Best NFL Player Props

 Get $200 For Best NFL Player Props With The DraftKings Promo Code

-A $5 qualifying wager, any bonus bet credit earned, or any other real money wager can all be used to place bets on NFL player props at DraftKings, like anytime touchdown scorers and total player receptions.
-Other fun NFL player props include alternate rushing yards and alternate passing yards.
-You can also bet on NFL odds and NFL futures.
+$5 qualifying wagers, bonus bet credit, or any other real money wager can be used to place bets on any of the vast selection of sports betting markets at DraftKings, including its NFL player props market, containing anytime touchdown scorer, total receptions, and total rushing yards.

-Use the "BET NOW" sign-up link below to register a new DraftKings account with the DraftKings Promo Code to get $200 in bonus bets instantly, with a chance to seize up to $350 in total bonus bets as a new customer today.
+Use the "BET NOW" sign-up link below to register a new DraftKings account to seize up to $200 in bonus bets instantly after signing up with the DraftKings Promo Code today.

 This article is part of our Betting Promotions series.